saraiva-rita/planets-mvc-recap/README.md

 ### 🪐 Planets MVC Recap 🪐

-Friday is here, but, first, let's do our Morning Recap 🤸‍♂️🤸‍♂🤸‍♂
+Friday is here but first let's do our Morning Recap 🤸‍♂️🤸‍♂🤸‍♂

 Today's Recap is going to be all about our Solar System Planets 🚀